SuryaThiru/CKD-public/README.md

 # Prediction Models for Chronic Kidney Disease using Taiwan NHI data

-The repository contains code and model exports to reproduce the results on the paper titled "Machine Learning Prediction Models for Chronic Kidney Disease using National Health Insurance Claim Data in Taiwan"
+The repository contains code and model exports to reproduce the results on the paper titled "Machine Learning Prediction Models for Chronic Kidney Disease using National Health Insurance Claim Data in Taiwan".

+The dataset and models can be obtained from this link: https://osf.io/j3gur/

 Set up a python 3.7 virtual environment and install the dependencies: